US Privacy Supplement

 7. Your rights

-Besides the GDPR rights enounced in our Platforms Privacy Policy (see section 6 “Your rights as a Data Subject), as a Consumer resident in one of the states listed above you have the following rights:
+Besides the GDPR rights enounced in our Platforms Privacy Policy (see section 6 “Your rights as a Data Subject”), as a Consumer resident in the US the rights established in your state privacy law also apply to you.
+These rights include:

 8. How to exercise your rights